stringbean/scala-sbt.org/src/paradox/developing-sbt/coding-guidelines.md

 #### Avoid overuse of `def apply`

 `def apply` should be reserved for factory methods in a companion object that returns type `T`.

 #### Use specific datatypes (`Vector`, `List`, or `Array`), rather than `Seq`

 `scala.Seq` is `scala.collection.Seq`, which is not immutable.
 Default to `Vector`.
 Use `List` if constant prepending is needed.
 Use `Array` if Java interoperability is needed.

+@@@ note
-Note that using mutable collections is perfectly fine within the implementation.
+Using mutable collections is perfectly fine within the implementation.
+@@@

 #### Avoid calling `toSeq` or anything with side-effects on `Set`

 `Set` is fine if you stick to set operations, like `contains` and `subsetOf`.
 More often than not, `toSeq` is called explicitly or implicitly, or some side-effecting method is called from `map`.
 This introduces non-determinism to the code.

 #### Avoid calling `toSeq` on `Map`